This short paper contains a list of common-sense and biblical arguments

 -

-The calvinists believe that once you're saved, you're always saved
+Calvinists believe that once you're saved, you're always saved

 since God had predestined the elect and the elect have no choice about